-New York City brings internal charges against officer in chokehold death
+New York brings internal charges against officer in Garner chokehold death

 NEW YORK (Reuters) - New York City began disciplinary proceedings on Thursday against the police officer who applied a fatal chokehold to Eric Garner, an unarmed black man, in 2014, the Civilian Complaint Review Board said.

-Officer Daniel Pantaleo could face termination from the police force.
+Officer Daniel Pantaleo, who has been on desk duty for the four years since his encounter with Garner on a Staten Island sidewalk, could face termination from the police force following a departmental trial.

 His charging comes after the New York Police Department gave the U.S. Department of Justice an ultimatum earlier this week, saying it could no longer wait for a federal civil rights investigation to conclude.

-On Thursday the Civilian Complaint Review Board, the city agency that acts as the prosecutor in police administrative trials, said the Justice Department had released its “hold” that put the disciplinary proceedings against Pantaleo on ice.
+On Thursday the Civilian Complaint Review Board, the city agency known as CCRB that acts as the prosecutor in police administrative trials, said the Justice Department had released its “hold” that put the disciplinary proceedings against Pantaleo on ice.

 The police department said in its letter to the Justice Department on Monday that it would begin the disciplinary proceedings on Sept.
 1 if federal investigators had not announced whether they would prosecute Pantaleo by then.